yapshinn/moe-kuochuansec/_the-kuo-chuan-experience/Mathematics/Area of Focus.md

 **1. Curriculum Lessons**

-In Kuo Chuan Presbyterian Secondary, we aim to make our Math lessons enjoyable.
+<p style="text-align: justify;font-size:16px;">In Kuo Chuan Presbyterian Secondary, we aim to make our Math lessons enjoyable.
 As such, we design a variety of lessons to engage our students.
-Following are some lessons which were carried out.
+Following are some lessons which were carried out. </p>

 **<u>Authentic Learning</u>**
 ![](/images/Our%20People/Departments/Math/Math%20Prog%201.png)